jamieskella/monkeyaisland.github.io/README.md

 ### Observations

 The result is a playable game - not a tech demo, not a proof of concept, but a game with a beginning, middle, and end.
 A player can walk between scenes, talk to characters, collect items, solve puzzles in sequence, and reach a victory state.
 The verb bar works.
 The inventory works.
 The music plays.
 Every character speaks with a distinct voice.
-Characters say things that are, occasionally, genuinely funny.
+Characters say things that are, very occasionally, genuinely funny.
 Props to GenAI for weaving in rubber chickens and melting jugs of grog - tidy little hat-tips to the original game.

 It is also, by any honest accounting, not in the same category as the 1990 original.
 The pixel art backgrounds, while atmospheric and stylistically coherent, lack the hand-crafted intentionality of the original's art direction.
 The character sprites don't feel coherent with the game world and the animations are rudimentary.
 The puzzle design, while functional, is not compelling.
 The music is barely that, it couldn't be further away from a Michael Land composition.
 The voice acting gives each character audible personality but doesn't approach the nuanced performance direction of professional actors like Dominic Armato, whose portrayal of Guybrush Threepwood in *The Curse of Monkey Island* set a standard these AI voices don't nearly reach.
 The script is witty in places but doesn't sustain the comedic rhythm that made the original's writing exceptional across hours of play.